akucinskii/movie-app/README.md

 ## It might take a while for Heroku server to start up.

 - The app shows movies from OMDb API and my Flask Api.
-Made to practice React and learn React-Router, uses base css as styling.
+Made to practice React and learn React-Router.

 Features:
 - Own page for each searched/clicked movie.